 - Child care will only be approved for courses that are required for the ELL/ESL program, to attain a high school diploma, or the GED/HSE certificate. - Travel time may be approved upon request, with a maximum of four (4) hours per day. - Study time may be approved upon request, for two (2) hours per week per academic unit. - Additional study time may be approved with written and signed Declaration from the parent.
 Additional time may not exceed one hour per week per academic unit in which the parent is enrolled, or no more than the number of class hours per week for non-academic or non-unit bearing training. - Online or televised instructional classes that are unit bearing classes from an accredited training institution shall be counted as class time at one hour a week for each unit. - If CHS is unable to make a reasonable assessment of need or eligibility based upon the documentation submitted, child care services may be denied or terminated.

-By signing below, I certify that I have reviewed, understand, and agree to the require document. ments listed within this
+By signing below, I certify that I have reviewed, understand, and agree to the requirements listed within this document.

-Parent/Guardian Name (PRINT):

-Parent/Guardian Signature: Date:

 November 2018 Revised January 2025